Car guys vs. House guys (and yes girls and women can be guys too)

 What a brilliant organizational decision!

-The Auto Zone associate, very knowledgable, may I dare say a car guy, provided tips for troubleshooting, laid down the truth of things if my troubleshooting were to fail, and he assured me that I could confidently perform some of these steps myself.
+The Auto Zone associate, very knowledgeable, may I dare say a car guy, provided tips for troubleshooting, laid down the truth of things if my troubleshooting were to fail, and he assured me that I could confidently perform some of these steps myself.
 Then, he rang me up for the supplies that I would need.
 And we went about our days.

 Systems normal